compsocial/nothing-to-hide/README.md

 ####\*nix

 ## How to use
 1. Start the server with: `bash utils/run.sh`
 2. Open Chrome or Chromium and open your Gmail account.
 3. Write your email messages as you normally would.
-4. Before sending them hit the Nothing to Hide black icon on the add-on icon area.
+4. Before sending them hit the VAGUE-IFY button below the compose button.
-5. Revise your messages and send them.
+5. Revise your messages.
+You can click on change words to bring them to their original form.
+6. When you are happy with your changes click Accept on the compose window.
 6. Shutdown the server whenever you wish or just leave it running in the background.

 # Developer